gonicus/clacks/doc/index.rst

    Additionally to agents, clients can be registered/joined to your domain.
 You can simply provide new client functionality by a DBUS/shell proxy.
-Your clients get an automatic inventory which can be stored by an agent interrested in it.
+Your clients get an automatic inventory which can be stored by an agent interested in it.

  * **Easy to register RPC methods**